GatherPress/gatherpress/docs/developer/custom-url-endpoints/README.md

 	```

 	> [!TIP]
 	> Run this on the `registered_post_type_{post_type}` action, to ensure that custom endpoints are registered after their post type is initialized.
-GatherPress will trigger php WARNINGs if called too early or or with unsupported arguments.
+GatherPress will trigger php warnings if called too early or or with unsupported arguments.

 - ### 2.
 Define the callback for the endpoint